-By the 1970s, 19th-century typefaces had been bought, bartered, consigned or copied for as many as 150+ years and repeatedly renamed in the process.
+By the 1970s, 19th-century typefaces had been bought, bartered, consigned or copied for 150+ years and repeatedly renamed in the process.
 Any tradename might apply to multiple faces and, even more likely, any face might be known by multiple tradenames.

 There is No Such Thing as an international database of type specimens, their tradenames and histories.
 It was clear that if I wanted definitive answers, I must find them for myself.
 So…

 I undertook the challenge of tracing and recording the key data: pre-digital tradename(s), name and nationality of the original designer and/or design owner, year of the earliest specimen personally examined or reported by a credible authority.